hyperledger/firefly-fir/text/0012-namespace-isolation.md

 [guide-level-explanation]: #guide-level-explanation

 Namespaces are a construct for segregating data and operations from FireFly's perspective.
-They are defined in the core config file, and fall into two basic categories:
+They are defined in the core config file, and can be thought of in two basic categories:

 **Gateway namespace**